Maximilian55/obsidian-timesheet/README.md

 ## Data Output
 - Canonical session data is stored in vault JSON at `Timesheets/timesheet-data.json` (configurable in settings).
 - Plugin settings are stored in Obsidian plugin data.

+## To Do
+- Trim fat from AI
+- Add some display to status bar that shows active sessions
+- remove prefix project folder path from UI when selecting the project that the session is for